opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/kms_key_v1.md

 * `pending_days` - (Optional) Duration in days after which the key is deleted after destruction of the resource, must be between 7 and 1096 days.
 Defaults to 7.
-  It only be used when delete a key.
+  It only is used when delete a key.

 * `is_enabled` - (Optional) Specifies whether the key is enabled.
 Defaults to true.
   Changing this updates the state of existing key.

+* `tags` - (Optional) Tags key/value pairs to associate with the AutoScaling Group.

 ## Attributes Reference